Chener-Zhang/Operating-System-Project/project 3/Readme.md

 * The concurrency will happen in the real life when multi-clients connected to on server for some websize company; Or, in  the school

+* by the way, The queue i import from other  credit goes to him -> Rafael Domingues Tardivo;